rigole/NextJS-Projects/README.md

-# NextJS-Projects-This repository is for the prOjcts I built With NextJS
+# NextJS-Projects-This repository is for the projects I built With NextJS
-1- Cofee Store finder and upvote
+1- Coffee Store finder and upvote